Microsoft Access Tips for Serious Users

 To trust your folder, click:

-The most significant release in 12 years, Access 2007 introduces major new functionality in both the engine and the interface.
-Seasoned developers will discover new things are possible, and casual users will find more things within their grasp.
+Access 2007 introduced major new functionality in both the engine and the interface.
+Seasoned developers discovered new things are possible, and casual users found more things within their grasp.

 These observations are limited to Access, and do not address very significant new capabilities for data collection and integration with other software through WSS (SharePoint) or other software.